I’m here to tell you what is freehand drawing and how you can use it to improve your artwork!

 If you’re right-handed, today pick up the pencil with your left hand.
 You’ll see that drawing a simple circle will be 100 times harder this way.

 This is the kind of exercise you’d do mostly for the fun of it, most results will look hilarious, but it also makes you rethink how you draw simple shapes and relearn them.
+This is a very important part in freehand drawing, getting back to the basic roots of drawing!

 It helps you develop your non-dominant hand, as well, and who knows?